Magellol/redux-idle-middleware/README.md

 ## API

-The following are part of the public API and can be imported from `redux-idle`.
+The following are part of the public API and can be imported from `redux-idle-middleware`.

 ### `idleReducer`